kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 node.
 Such as store for public use but only if encrypted.
 Or Store for private use un-encrypted...

-This feature will not change the behavior of pod with image pull policy `Always` and `Never`.
+This feature will not change the behavior of pod with `ImagePullPolicy` `Always` and `Never`.

 ## Proposal

-For alpha `kubelet` will keep a list, across reboots of host and restart of kubelet, of container images that required authentication and a list of the authentications that successfully pulled the image.
+For alpha the kubelet will keep a list, across reboots of host and restart of kubelet, of container images that required authentication and a list of the authentications that successfully pulled the image.
 For beta an API will be considered to manage the ensure metadata.

-`kubelet` will ensure any image in the list is always pulled if an authentication used is not present, thus enforcing authentication / re-authentication.
+The kubelet will ensure any image in the list is always pulled if an authentication used is not present, thus enforcing authentication / re-authentication.